ryvince/new-final-blockchain-developer-bootcamp-final-project/Readme.md

 ## INTRODUCTION AND CONCEPT

 ```
-This project aims to explore the use of NFTs in real estate, as well as personal property (cars, boats, RVs, etc.).
-This Dapp will allows
-the purchase of real world/physical property, given an NFT that represents the property.
+This project aims to explore the use of NFTs in selling real estate, as well as personal property (cars, boats, RVs, etc.).
+This Dapp will allow the purchase of real world/physical property, given an NFT that represents the property.
 The NFT will be the deed to the land or property that belongs to the buyer and can be proved.

-🚀 The project can be further extended, to include other title-related assets like cars, boats, etc. Additionally, it would be nice to add the option to 'bid' or offer a price below ask, so that the buyer can potentially negotiate a deal through the app.
+🚀 The project can be further extended, to include the ability to remove a listing, for the owner/lister of the property Additionally, it would be nice to add the option to 'bid' or offer a price below ask, so that the buyer can potentially negotiate a deal through the app.

 ```
 ## PUBLIC URL - FRONTEND